solid-contrib/information/weekly-updates/next.md

 ### [Data Browser Project](https://github.com/orgs/solid/projects/4)

+- **Introducing user types Developer and Power User:** The data browser team at inrupt is dedicated to make the Solid data browser the best that it can be.
+As part of this work, we want to focus on the views (aka panes) that are most valuable to non-technical users (which we think also will be valuable to all types of users).
+A challenge related to this is how to let the data browser decide which views that should be presented to these users.

+  To address this we've introduced the concept of [user types](https://megoth.inrupt.net/public/SolidDataBrowser//current.html#user-types---developer-and-power-user).
+These are opt-in and saved in user's preferences, which are private by default.
+The idea is that the various views can describe which user types they consider as their audience, and the data browser will hide these views if the user hasn't self-assigned that user type.

+  An exception to this rule is that if a given resource is about a very specific thing, the data browser will still include the most relevant view for this, even thought the view have indicated an audience that you're not part of.

+  **How will this affect my experience of the data browser:** If the Solid server that hosts your Pod is using a version that utilizes this feature (solid.community and inrupt.net will upgrade to this as soon as we've fixed some bugs, probably in a couple of weeks), you will notice that some views disappear.
+To get access to these views you will have to ser user roles for yourself.
+You can do this through Preferences, which you can access through your Dashboard (which is globally available through your user menu, or on the root of your Pod).

+  To get a complete list of views and which ones that are connected to the various user roles, please refer to [this document that describes the current state of the data browser (work in progress)](https://megoth.inrupt.net/public/SolidDataBrowser//current.html#conceptual-model-of-panes-in-the-current-data-browser).

 ## Tasks
 If you are keen to get started but are not sure where, check out the [list of tasks](https://github.com/solid/information/blob/master/tasks.md).
 If you need help on something specific or know of something that would be useful to do make sure it's listed by [submitting a pull request](https://github.com/solid/information/blob/master/tasks.md)